• Skip to main content

 September 19, 2011 by Andy Naselli

 In my view young-earth creationism is exegetically superior and scientifically viable and coherent.
-It’s possible, however, to err by overemphasizing the issue in a way that demonizes old-earth proponents and lumps them together with theistic evolutionists.
+It’s possible, however, to err by overemphasizing the issue in a way that demonizes all old-earth proponents and lumps them together with theistic evolutionists.
 The relative importance of something is extraordinarily important, and understatement can be much more convincing than overstatement.
 Some well-intentioned people use inflammatory rhetoric that overstates the importance of holding to young-earth creationism, and it needlessly pushes people away from the position.

 Contrast how Paul Nelson and John Mark Reynolds, who write the essay for young-earth creationism in Three Views on Creation and Evolution (ed.
 J. P. Moreland and John Mark Reynolds; Counterpoints; Grand Rapids: Zondervan, 1999), conclude their rejoinder (pp. 100–102, emphasis in original):